PoseyPod/RAG-HPO/README.md

+# Updates Jan 3, 2025

+We updated HPO_vectorization.ipynb and RAG-HPO.ipynb to better handle variation in how LLMs respond to prompts and improved how the programs handle initialization of the LLMClient environment for accessing them through API keys.
+If you encounter into any issues with running the program, please feel free to contact us at the emails below!

 # RAG-HPO

 RAG-HPO is a Python-based tool designed to extract Human Phenotype Ontology (HPO) terms from clinical notes.
 It leverages large language models (LLMs) and Retrieval Augmented Generation (RAG) to provide standardized phenotypic descriptions critical for genomics and clinical research.
 RAG-HPO itself is not an LLM, but it utilizes LLMs provided by the user to process and annotate clinical text.